chemodun/X4LogWatcher/README.md

 - Offline mode - i.e. load the log file from disk and parse it
 - Loading default profile on startup
 - Support a "Forced refresh" mode, if by some reason standard Windows file watcher doesn't work
+- Support simple text search in current filtered content via Ctrl+F and F3(Enter)/Shift+F3 for next/previous search result
+- Has a status bar with the current log file name and it's stats.
+Additionally shows the loading progress of the log file in the offline mode

 ## Requirements